- NOVEMBER 15

 - Two certified true copies of your official transcripts, issued by the postsecondary institutions you attended and confirming that you have earned an undergraduate diploma; if you are currently finishing your diploma, you must agree to provide proof of having earned it one semester before the start of the MMIAM program* – digital copies sent directly by your university are accepted (and recommended).

-- A photocopy of your degrees attesting to your previous university studies*
+- A digital copy of your degrees attesting to your previous university studies*

 - A digital copy of your curriculum vitae / resume

-- A copy of your birth certificate (Canadian citizens must provide a certified true copy)*
+- A digital copy of your birth certificate (Canadian citizens must provide a certified true copy once they are accepted in the program)*

-- 2 passport-size photos with a white background, signed on the back, for identification purpose only (you can smile if you want)
+- 1 digital passport-size photo with a white background for identification purpose only (you can smile if you want)

-- A copy of your passport (information page with photo only)
+- A digital copy of your passport (information page with photo only)

-- A check or bank draft for US $100 (non-refundable; US currency only), made out to HEC Montréal, to cover the processing fee.
+- Payment for US $100 (non-refundable; US currency only), to cover the processing fee.
 We will accept a payment with a credit card if you use this form.
+A check or bank draft made out to HEC Montréal can also be accepted.

 *Please note that if your transcripts and diploma are not written in French or English, we require an official translation certified by the Canadian consulate or embassy of your country of origin or a member of the Ordre des traducteurs, terminologues et interprètes agréés du Québec (OTTIAQ).
 We also require a translation of your birth certificate but this one can be done by any translator.

-The original documents must be sent first by email at firstname.lastname@example.org, then by courier no later than the first business day following the registration deadline.
-Your application file will not be processed until all documents have been received.
+The documents must be sent by email at firstname.lastname@example.org.
+Although you can send only the Application form and payment on the application deadline (and have other documents follow afterwards), your application file will not be processed until all documents have been received by email.

 Process and criteria